KitaitiMakoto/middleman-web_component/README.markdown

 Middleman Web Components
 ========================

-Middleman extension which provides a helper and execute vulcanize for Web Components.
+Middleman extension which provides a helper and executes vulcanize for Web Components.

 Usage
 -----